-Joint Task Force- Bravo operates on the Honduran military installation, Soto Cano Air Base, located in the Comayagua department, Honduras.
+Joint Task Force- Bravo operates out of Soto Cano Air Base, a Honduran military installation located in the Comayagua department.
 It is comprised of more than 500 U.S. military personnel and more than 500 U.S and Honduran civilians.

 JTF-Bravo works to build partnerships with Honduras and other Central American countries to foster security, stability and prosperity for the Americas by conducting a variety of missions that range from supporting U.S. Government operations, to countering transnational organized crime, to humanitarian assistance/disaster relief efforts and building partner capacities.
 The successful completion of these missions allows JTF-Bravo to promote security throughout the region, which is the foundation for stable and productive societies.